Finding Your Starting Point

 It is about being willing.

-You are greeted by name.
+You are greeted.

 You are guided through the equipment.